jefflunt/how_slow/README.md

 ### Performance stats

-`how_slow` will automatically capture performance metrics for every single controller action in your Rails app by default in the file:
+`how_slow` will capture performance metrics for every single controller action in your Rails app by default, and place them in the file:

     %Rails.root%/log/metrics.log

+You can [change](#configuration) the list of controller actions captured.

 You can [change](#configuration) the name of this file.

-You can [change](#configuration) the list of controller actions captured.

 ### Usage stats